-CASE: If only 1 of the 4 semi-final spots have been determined when the tournament is abandoned, the athlete who reached the SF round will be awarded SF points, and the remaining athletes will be awarded QF points.
+CASE: If only 1 of the 4 semi-final spots have been determined when the tournament is abandoned, the athlete who reached the SF round will be awarded SF points, and the remaining Athletes will be awarded QF points.

 - ii.
 If a final is abandoned due to inclement weather (or other extraordinary circumstances), the total amount of points on offer (Winner and Finalist) will be added together and then divided equally amongst the two athletes / teams. - iii.
-If a Round Robin draw is abandoned in the pool stages, no AR points will be awarded to any athletes. - iv.
 Tennis Australia has the final authority with regards to the awarding of points under points (i) and (ii) in this section.